Episode 35 – Why this list of foods and ingredients are essential for beginner vegans

 - Have the essential foods readily available at home and at work.

-While all of these are important, let’s focus in on the essentials list right now.
+While all of these are important, let’s focus on what’s essential for beginner vegans.

 What are the essentials for vegans?